ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 This design's main feature is that it is fully distributed.
 Let us discuss it in layers from left to right.

-1. _The first layer_ - is the text processing layer, where can be zero, one or more text pre/post-processing application instances used by one or more clients in different configurations, see [The text processing](#the-text-processing) section for more details;
+1. _The first layer_ - is the text processing layer, where can be zero, one or more text pre/post-processing application instances used by one or more clients in different configurations, see [Text processing](#text-processing) section for more details;
 2. _The second layer_ - is the layer of translation clients which can be instances of the console and web clients provided with the project or some other third-party applications;
 3. _The third layer_ - is the load balancing server layer used to distribute the workload between the translation servers and/or to aggregate those for multiple source/target language pairs.
 The Load Balancer component has the same interface as the Decoder component, allowing for hierarchical layer structure, see [Multiple translation servers with load balancers](#multiple_translation_servers_with_load_balancers) section below;
 3. _The fourth layer_ - is a number of translation servers that execute translation jobs.
 Each translation server is responsible for translating one source language into one target language only;

 The communication between the layers here are done using JSON-based communication protocol over WebSockets.
 JSON is a well established industrial format and from practice WebSockets is the fastest non-proprietary asynchronous communication protocol over TCP/IP.

-### The translation server
+### Single translation server

 In this section we describe the internal design of the translation server application and its main components.

-#### Single translation server

 Let us consider the most trivial configuration to run our software.
 This configuration consists of a single translation server and multiple clients, as given on the picture below.
 ![The current deployment Image](./doc/models/deployment/deployment_first.png "The current deployment")

 As one can notice there is no load-balancing or text processing entity.
 This is the most trivial configuration to run the translation server.
 Let us now briefly consider the two most complicated components of the software: the _Decoder_ and the _Language model_.

-##### The decoder component
+#### The decoder component

 The class diagram of the decoder component is given below.
 The decoder has a multi-threaded implementation, where each translation job (_a number of sentences to translate_) gets split into a number of translations tasks (_one task is one sentence_).
 Every translation task is executed in a separate thread.
 The number of translation threads is configurable at any moment of time.